 People who work in the fields of fire protection, emergency medical response, law enforcement, environmental safety and emergency management all have one thing in common: an enduring desire to protect the safety and welfare of others in their communities.
 If you’re interested in pursuing any of these careers, then consider earning your degree from Grand Canyon University.
-The Colangelo College of Business offers a B.S. in Public Safety and Emergency Management.
+The Colangelo College of Business offers a Bachelor of Science in Homeland Security and Emergency Management.

 Flash floods are among the most serious natural disasters that occur in the Southwest.
 In Arizona, a flash flood can develop within minutes.
 It’s possible to have no visible signs of rain in your immediate area and to still be affected by a flash flood that develops upstream.
 Flash floods have the potential to sweep people away and to injure them with debris carried in the waves.
 If you decide to major in public safety and emergency management, you could pursue a career that helps protect your community from deadly floods.

 Dust storms can occur as a side effect of thunderstorms, which can produce strong downward gusts called microbursts.
 The limited visibility during a dust storm has been known to cause traffic accidents.
 Fortunately, dust storms also have a limited duration.
 Public safety officials urge drivers to pull over at a safe place immediately upon encountering a dust storm.